-Medical Necessity: Health care services that a physician, exercising prudent, clinical judgment, would provide to a patient for the purpose of evaluating, diagnosing or treating an illness, injury, disease or its symptoms, and that are:
+Medical Necessity: Health care services that a physician, exercising prudent, clinical judgment, would provide to a patient for evaluating, diagnosing or treating an illness, injury, disease or its symptoms, are:

-- In accordance with the generally accepted standards of medical practice. - Clinically appropriate, in terms of type, frequency, extent, site and duration, and considered effective for the patient's illness, injury or disease. - Not primarily for the convenience of the patient or physician, and not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient's illness, injury or disease.
+- In accordance with the generally accepted standards of medical practice. - Clinically appropriate, in terms of type, frequency, extent, site, and duration, and considered effective for the patient's illness, injury or disease. - Not primarily for the convenience of the patient or physician, and not costlier than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient's illness, injury or disease.

 Overpayment: Overpayment defined in accordance with s.
-409.913, F.S., includes any amount that is not authorized to be paid by Medicaid or CMS whether paid as a result of inaccurate or improper cost reporting, improper claiming, unacceptable practices, fraud, abuse, or mistake.
+409.913, F.S., includes any amount that is not authorized to be paid by Medicaid or MMA whether paid because of inaccurate or improper cost reporting, improper claiming, unacceptable practices, fraud, abuse, or mistake.